 Comics Scene #9 (Vol. 4 #20 inside), Very Fine-.
 3 page article about cartoon voice master Charles Fleischer on Roger Rabbit; articles/interviews with Michael Keaton for 1st Batman movie; Punisher cover and info about the Dolph Lundgren movie and interview with comic writer Carl Potts; various other articles on comic book related stuff.
 Cover has a light 2" double bend line area near Punisher name, and bit of print crease at bottom staple, and some light reading kinks. $3.95 cover, yours for...$1.50 (View)

 "Golden Anniversary of Walt Disney's Snow White and the Seven Dwarfs."
 By Gladstone, 1987.
 Celebrates the 50th Anniversary of the original 1937 comic strip story, which is fully reprinted in color.
 Comes with a pack of Panini stickers, and a poster of the cover bound inside.
-Near Mint, 2 copies.
-Off to get CGC graded in May (expect 9.6's, and only 1 in 9.6 is on the census, and highest grade), should have back by late June, inquire if interested.
+2 copies.
+Both graded 9.8 Near Mint/Mint by CGC, more info on my CGC Graded comics page...$200 each, plus you get free stuff.
 (View)